zielmicha/markdown-to-terminal/README.md

   * `parse_inline()`, which uses functions pointer to dispatch active character handling towards `char_*` functions below.

-So at this point I have proved that any recursion cycle *always* involves `parse_block()` or `parse_inline()`.
-So checking a depth-indicator only in these functions is enough to prevent recursion cycles.
+So far, we've proved that any recursion cycle *always* involves `parse_block()` or `parse_inline()`.
+Therefore, a mere depth-indicator check is enough to prevent recursion cycles in these functions.

 **Step 4**: `rndr->work.size` is a good depth-indicator, because all calls to `parse_block()` or `parse_inline()` happen after at least one working buffer allocation.
-This is again a bit tedious to check:
+Again, checking this is a bit tedious:

   * `parse_block()` is called in `markdown()` (which is irrelevant), and in `parse_blockquote()` and `parse_listitem()`, which respectively allocate